 - Quality Material: Gloves made with specially treated leather are the best choice when it comes to quality content.
 This material ensures that the pair lasts longer.
 Additional features like double stitching and reinforced fingertips make it last longer.

 - Right Size: There are many sizes of gloves available in the market.
 There are color choices available as well.
 Always choose the right fit and colors that suit your personality as well.

 - Perfect Style: There are two major types of PK gloves available in the market – full finger and fingerless gloves.
 Your personal preference of look and feel will decide which pair you need.

 Measuring For The Right Fit

 For comfort and protection, selecting some snug-fit gloves is critical.
 If they don’t fit well then they can cause problems in training and may result in injuries.
 Always get your hands measured for gloves.
 Here are a few simple ways to get an accurate measurement of your hands.

 - Glove Width: This is the area around the palm that is level with the knuckles.
 A small size is 7.5 inches wide, a medium size is 8.25 inches wide, and a large size is 8.75 inches wide.

 - Glove Length: This is the length from the wrist to the tip of the middle finger.

 Measure your hands with a scale and then choose a pair accordingly.
 I advice trying on and buying gloves for parkour in late morning hours or at noon.
 Our hands are at its full size during those hours.

-Choosing the Best Parkour Gloves is purely based on your personal preference.
+Choosing the traceur gloves is purely based on your personal preference.
 What may be the perfect pair for you, may not be as great for someone else.
 With all the information in the article, make an informed selection.
 Go through all the different styles and sizes before making the final choice.
 You need to select carefully with various padded gloves and various colors as well.
 Always try and understand how they can benefit you and which is best suited to your routine.